-While many great and make building your own easier than ever, a little knowledge of HTML is really useful.
+While many great website builders and beautiful free themes make building your own portfolio site easier than ever, a little knowledge of HTML is really useful.
 It enables you to look under your site's bonnet to see how everything fits together, and to fine-tune things when the default settings aren't doing it for you.

 But all those tags can be a little daunting – especially since HTML is an ongoing project, with new elements being introduced as the technology evolves.
-So Digital.com has come up with this useful interactive .
+So Digital.com has come up with this useful interactive HTML cheat sheet.

 It features a full list of all the HTML elements that you can browse alphabetically – in a very attractive isometric layout – as well as by category.
 Click on one of the html code tags to read a descriptions of that element, as well as helpful code examples that you can plunder when you try to implement a new feature for yourself.